-2.2 Illustrating the geometry.
-Before going on to discuss some paradigms with particularly interesting properties for the system we have so far proposed, let us introduce the geometry piece by piece, ultimately illustrating in detail a language which exploits the full range of possibilities allowed by the person/number structure.
+2.2.
+ILLUSTRATING THE GEOMETRY.
+Before discussing some paradigms with particularly interesting properties for the system we have so far proposed, let us introduce the geometry piece by piece, ultimately illustrating in detail a language that exploits the full range of possibilities allowed by the person/number structure.